Eraianbu3/Rag-ChatBot/README.md

 **Option B**: Update the `GOOGLE_API_KEY` directly in `src/main.py` in (line 17) and `src/app.py` in (line 14)

 #### Step 5: Verify Dataset
-The Boss Wallah course dataset (100 courses) is included at:
+The course dataset (100 courses) is included at:
 ```
 data/bw_courses - Sheet1.csv
 ```